Resources

 TST/IGRA Interpreter - Estimates the risk of active tuberculosis for an individual with a tuberculin skin test reaction of ≥5mm, based on his/her clinical profile.
 It is intended for adults tested with standard tuberculin (5 TU PPDS, or 2 TU RT-23) and/or a commercial Interferon Gamma release assay (IGRA).this tool estimates the risk of active tuberculosis for an individual with a tuberculin skin test reaction of ≥5mm, based on his/her clinical profile.
 It is intended for adults tested with standard tuberculin (5 TU PPDS, or 2 TU RT-23) and/or a commercial Interferon Gamma release assay (IGRA).

-TB Infectious Period Interactive Calendar - Assists with determining the infectious period during a TB contact investigation.
+TB Infectious Period Interactive Calendar - This tool uses patient symptom dates and treatment starts to generate a color-coded calendar that visually defines exposure windows.
+The tool assists with determining the infectious period during a TB contact investigation.
 It aids in identifying the period of time that an infected person may transmit TB disease to others, based on CDC’s 2005 guidelines.
+The tool helps identify priority contacts and determine if retesting is necessary based on the eight-week window.
 This tool should not be used as a substitute for professional judgment in determining infectious period.
 This tool should be used in partnership with a TB expert who can walk you through the dose counting process.

 TB Treatment Dose Counting - This dose counting tool is used to accurately track the administration of daily TB medication doses throughout the treatment period using an online tool.
 This tool is for teaching purposes only and should not be used for patient treatment.
 This tool should be used in partnership with a TB expert who can walk you through the dose counting process.